Romain-Moreaux/React-Quick-Form/README.md

 - Deploy your forms over a friendly API in few minutes.
 - Theme fully customisable based on Google Material UI.
+- UX design with notifications system and form controls.
 - Specific components meeting needs to ease frontend integration.
-- It uses the React Context API to manage state , form validation and return a well formatted data for your backend.
+- It uses the React Context API to manage state and form validation to return a well formatted data for your backend.
-- You can add your own middleware with functions callbacks.
+- You can add your own functions callbacks to extend fonctionalities.

 ## Docs